MitchWeber/propellerhead-assessment/README.md

 4. General information like name and contact details.

 ### Editability
 1. Filter the list of customers.
+(I only implemted a simple filter on the status)
 2. Sort the list of customers
 3. Click on a customer in the list to view their details
 4. Change their status.